PowerNation: American Shooter

 American Shooter was an American half-hour sports program which ran from 1993 to 2003, first on ESPN, and then on TNN (now Paramount Network), and finally, on OLN (now NBCSN).
 Hosted by Jim Scoutten.
 The show featured competitions, classic firearms, gun tech, and exhibition shooting.
 Each episode featured a segment called "Great Guns", featuring a look back at the classic firearms that shaped American history.
 The segments were originally narrated by Marc Stengel during the first two seasons.
 Beginning in Season 3 (1995), Scoutten narrated the segments, rather than Stengel.
-Another segment featured on American Shooter was Gun Tech, featuring the latest in guns, and shooting gears.
+Another segment featured on American Shooter was Gun Tech, featuring the latest in guns, and shooting gear.
 This segment debuted in Season 5 (1997), and ran until the end of the series.
 The final segment of each episode called "Shot of the Week" featuring exhibition shooters demonstrating some shooting tips and techniques.
 The segments were originally hosted by Michael Blackburn and Byron Ferguson during the first two seasons.
 Beginning in Season 3 (1995), Bob Munden and John Satterwhite hosted the segments.
 But Satterwhite departed in Season 4 (1996), leaving Byron Ferguson, and Bob Munden.
 Byron Ferguson left the show at the end of Season 7 (1999), and was replaced by exhibition shooter Tom Knapp, who joined the show in Season 8 (2000), and stayed until the end of the series.
 American Shooter was produced by RTM Productions (now RTM Studios).

 For the first four seasons, American Shooter was broadcast on ESPN, as part of their ESPN Outdoors block.
 In 1996, Guns & Ammo magazine bought the show from ESPN, and became Guns & Ammo presents American Shooter.
 In 1997, TNN picked up American Shooter as part of their TNN Outdoors block.
 In 2003, OLN picked up American Shooter, where they aired new episodes.